tektoncd/dashboard/docs/logs.md

 ## Toolbar

-The toolbar diplayed in the log viewer includes a number of additional features, including:
+The toolbar displayed in the log viewer includes a number of additional features, including:

 - maximize: increase the area available to the log viewer by hiding the task list and run header.
 This allows the user to eliminate distractions from other parts of the app and focus on the log content.
 - open in new window: open the raw logs in a separate browser window.
 This provides an unmodified and unprocessed view of the logs, without any of the added features provided by the log viewer.